-Together, these funds help to sustain the most progressive and expansive spaceport system in the world.
+Together, these funds help sustain the most progressive and expansive spaceport system in the world.
 This handbook provides information only on the Spaceport Improvement Program and does not include information on federal, local, or other state funding sources.
-Further, the Spaceport Improvement Program does not include a federal contribution or state aviation fuel tax funds.3 Although the background, eligibility requirements, and project prioritization processes differ between the two funding sources, the three processes used to identify, approve, and manage projects are the same.
+Further, the SIP does not include a federal contribution or state aviation fuel tax funds.
+Although the background, eligibility requirements, and project prioritization processes differ between the two funding sources, the three processes used to identify, approve, and manage projects are identical.

-Spaceport funds are allocated annually to the FDOT Central office and distribution is coordinated by the Spaceports office.
-As detailed in this handbook, the Spaceports office collaborates closely with FDOT District offices and Space Florida to effectively evaluate funding requests, allocate funds to projects, and manage project delivery.
+Spaceport funds are allocated annually to the FDOT Central office and distribution is coordinated by the Spaceport Office.
+As detailed in this handbook, the Spaceport Office collaborates closely with Space Florida and FDOT District offices to effectively evaluate funding requests, allocate funds to projects, and manage project delivery.